How Identity Resolution Drives

 In the world of personalization, getting even one identifier wrong is a problem.
 If you accidentally send a loyal customer the wrong message, you might lose them forever.
 For example, you might accidentally email a loyal customer a discount code off their first purchase — but it’s clearly not their first purchase.
 They may not be incredibly upset, but in the world of ecommerce, it’s so easy to lose a valuable customer.
 You never know what will be the tipping point, and so you want to do everything you can to keep them happy.

 With reliable data on your customer identity, you’re less likely to make a personalization mistake that will drive away your happy customers.
 You’re never worried that you’ll accidentally send out a message with the wrong name, the wrong product highlighted, or the wrong offer.
 You know your marketing automation is based on solid customer data, and so you’re confident each time you click “send.”
-This is why identity resolution isn’t just a nice-to-have — it’s a must have for brand marketers.
+This is why user resolution isn’t just a nice-to-have — it’s a must have for brand marketers.

 In the world of personalization, getting even one identifier wrong is a problem.
 If you accidentally send a customer the wrong message, you could lose them forever.
 For example, you might email a long-time loyal customer a discount code off their first purchase — but it’s clearly not their first purchase.
 They may not be incredibly upset, but in the world of ecommerce, it’s so easy to lose a valuable customer.
 You never know what will be the tipping point, and so you want to do everything you can to keep them happy and engaged.

 With reliable data on your customer identity, you’re less likely to make a personalization mistake that will drive away your happy customers.
 You’re never worried that you’ll accidentally send out a message with the wrong name, the wrong product highlighted, or the wrong offer.
 You know your marketing automation is based on solid customer data, and so you’re confident each time you create a new campaign.
-This is why identity resolution isn’t just a nice-to-have — it’s a must have for ecommerce marketers.
+This is why user resolution isn’t just a nice-to-have — it’s a must have for ecommerce marketers.

 Marketing Through Customer Lifecycle

-With true identity resolution, you’re not only less likely to make an embarrassing personalization mistake, you’re also able to more deeply and accurately target your customers.
+With true user resolution, you’re not only less likely to make an embarrassing personalization mistake, you’re also able to more deeply and accurately target your customers.
 By collecting highly accurate data on your customers, you can start to separate them into very specific segments, such as one-time, repeat, and loyal customers.
 Then, you can start to do some even more targeted marketing tactics, like customer lifecycle automation.

 With better customer data, you can market very differently to each customer based on exactly where they are in the customer lifecycle today.
 If you know a customer is new, or has made just one purchase, you will send them a very different message than a loyal customer of 5 years.
 Here you can see one way to segment buyers very specifically, getting deeper insights into what they care about and offer them more personalized marketing than ever before.